 Historic Lakeside Scandinavian Farmhouse

 Unique, historic farmhouse nestled on the shores of Lake Wasilla with spectacular views of the lake and Talkeetna mountains.
 Newly renovated with local white spruce throughout and incorporating many features and furnishings from the original house, including Alaskan and Scandinavian art and memorabilia.
 Rest and relax with friends and family and let the space renew and inspire you.
-So much to enjoy in this 1.5 acre oasis within a 5-minute walk of a major grocery store and other conveniences.
+So much to enjoy in this 1.5 acre oasis within a 5-minute walk of a major grocery store and other shopping and conveniences.

-Your first experience of the house is in a magical white spruce paneled arctic entry where you can store your shoes/boots/coats and any other outdoor items.
+Your first experience of the house is in a white spruce paneled arctic entry where you can store your shoes/boots/coats and any other outdoor items.

 From the arctic entryway, you'll enter a narrow hallway from which you access two bathrooms, one with a walk in blue porcelain tiled shower, and the other with a soaking tub and gorgeous vanity.
 A stacked washer/dryer and laundry area is located right outside the larger bathroom.